 Hosts and IP addresses

-Machines have numbers that describe their place
+Machines have numbers that may (with some homework) describe their place

-within the actual network topology:
+within the network topology.

 Four 8 bit